 gets a really good buy--like a $100 item for $10, they would never think

-of coming back to the auctioneer and saying they overpaid for it and offer
+of coming back to the auctioneer and saying they underpaid for it and

-an extra couple bucks, but people are well able to complain when it does
+offer an extra couple bucks, but people are well able to complain when

-not go in their favour, even when it was not the auctioneers' fault, but
+it does not go in their favour, even when it was not the auctioneers'

-their own.
-We are constantly reminded about "walking a mile in our
+fault, but their own.
+We are constantly reminded about "walking a

-neighbour's moccasins" (both as the buyer and as the seller).
-You
+mile in our neighbour's moccasins" (both as the buyer and as the

-see, both Donnie & I have sat in your same seats for several years before
+seller).
+You see, both Donnie & I have sat in your same seats for

 You know that we will transfer your e-mail in our

-make a statement are not afraid to give their names if they feel it is
+people who make a statement are not afraid to give their names if they

-legitimate report.
-We trust you are not sending a negative feedback on
+feel it is legitimate report.
+We trust you are not sending a

 Our next sale is the Christmas Auction on Saturday,

-hour with a final draw for a $100 gift certificate at the end.
-We welcome
+every hour with a final draw for a $100 gift certificate at the end.

-you to this auction which starts at 11 AM.
-Please remember, the
+We welcome you to this auction which starts at 11 AM.
+Please

 (obviously in response to e-mail of July 29